 If you find a creative blog name idea, you can click on it to double-check domain name availability.
 After you confirm availability, click on the star to save it to your favorites list!

-In our blog name generator, we included filters to help you eliminate names that aren’t a fit.
+Our blog name generator includes filters to help you eliminate names that aren’t a fit.
 There are three different filters, including a search term filter, length filter, and syllable count filter.

 In this section, we outlined five must-follow tips that are specific to finding a great blog name.